nalol831123/R/README.md

 ---------------------------------------

 Week 5
-Learning Process
+Learning Progress
  + Learn TF-IDF
  + Using the data for a Taiwan's BBS(PTT) as example to practice TF-IDF (https://nalol831123.github.io/R/Hw5/PTT.html)

 ---------------------------------------

 Project 1
-Learning Process
+Learning Progress
  + Make a analysis with the text and comment on the Germany and Argentina in PTT based on TF-IDF
   (https://nalol831123.github.io/R/project1/TFIDF.html)

 ---------------------------------------

 Week 7
-Learning Process
+Learning Progress
  + Learn basic Machine Learning

 ---------------------------------------